 Support for students

 - Independent Sexual Violence Advisors (ISVAs) are trained to look after the needs of a survivor of rape or sexual violence to ensure they receive the best possible care and understanding and to provide information to ensure an individual can make a decision that is right for them.
-Students can meet with Jo, an ISVA from Safelink at the University, please contact Safelink or Student Wellbeing Services for an appointment.
+Students can meet with an ISVA from Safelink, Please contact Safelink or Student Wellbeing Services for an appointment.

 - Sexual violence survivors pathway: sexual violence support services